dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 enough.

-So the only choice we had, was to reinstall the operating system and install and configure all the tools that you need to be able develop Drupal based projects.
+So the only choice we had, was to reinstall the operating system and install and configure all the tools that you need, to be able develop Drupal based projects.